-Someone we call a “friend” is very special to us.
-They are a rare person who we let into our private and deep inner world.
+To introverts, a “friend” is very special.
+They are someone who we have let into our private and deep inner world.

-I can’t remember ever being in a situation where I didn’t have friends around me.
-But, my whole life, I’ve found myself questioning the reason behind being friends with certain people.
+In fact, I can’t remember a season of my life when I didn’t have friends around me.
+Yet, at the same time, I’ve found myself questioning the reason behind being friends with certain people.

-In essence, we tend to value quality over quantity, which is why many of us struggle to be part of a big group of friends.
+In other words, we introverts value quality over quantity, which is why we may struggle to be a part of a big friend group.

-My fellow introverted friends feel the same way I do — we cannot automatically form a friendship with someone based on a connection with another friend or a similar interest.
+My fellow introverted friends say they feel the same way that I feel: We cannot automatically form a friendship with someone based on a connection with another friend or a similar interest.
 Sure, they might become an acquaintance, but not necessarily a friend.

 To introverts, the word “friend” is honorable.
-Someone we call a “friend” is very special to us.
-They are someone we let into our private and deep inner world.
+Someone we call a friend is very special to us.
+They are someone who we have let into our private and deep inner world.

-On the other hand, the extroverts I know seem to call everyone a friend.
+On the other hand, there are people who call almost anyone a friend.
 They can meet someone once and call them a friend.
-They always talk about “my friend” who did this and “my friend” who works at such-and-such place.
-As an introvert, I’m always wondering: Wow, are they all really your friends?
+They talk about “my friend” who did this and “my friend” who works at such-and-such place.
+As an introvert, I’m always wondering: Wow, are all of them really your friends?

-As an introvert, however, I make friends in the opposite way.
+As an introvert, however, I make friends in a different way.

 I can spend months analyzing particular people I’ve met, wondering if I’d consider them to be a potential close friend.
 Would they want to sit and have a deep conversation with me?
 Would I want to sit and have a meaningful conversation with them?
-Are they someone I can trust and who has my back?
+Are they someone I can trust to have my back?
 And would they mind if I hung out on my own sometimes?

-Because we “quiet ones” may spend so much time analyzing if someone has friend potential, only a few people will actually make the cut.
+Because we “quiet ones” may spend so much time analyzing someone’s friend potential, only a few people will actually make the cut.

-This may make it seem like we’re unfriendly or don’t want to make the effort with other people.
+This may make it seem like we’re unfriendly or that we don’t want to make the effort.
 That’s not true; we just have our friend-making prerequisites and prefer having a small circle of close friends.

 As a result, we’ll know these inner-circle friends inside and out, the same way they’ll know us.
 For instance, if I had a list of 10 important facts about myself, I’d expect that anyone I call a friend would know them all.
 They’ll also be able to tell how I’m feeling in most moments — they’ll be able to tell when I’m sad vs. happy vs. so-so.

-Since introverts tend to like our close, tight-knit friend group, we’re also super comfortable around each other — we can be ourselves.
+Because introverts tend to like our close, tight-knit friend group, we’re also super comfortable around each other.
+We can be ourselves.

-But for years, I spent a lot of my life faking it: I’d put on a smile, fake a laugh, fake interest in a conversation about the latest TV show, and so on.
-I’d be nice to new people I’d meet and hide the fact that I felt completely worn out and would rather be home alone.
+For years, I spent a lot of my life faking it: I’d put on a smile, fake a laugh, fake interest in a conversation about the latest TV show, and so on.
+I’d be nice to new people and hide the fact that I felt completely worn out and would rather be at home alone.

-Putting me in a room full of outgoing people, where I feel obligated to socialize and make small talk, is like someone blasting loud music into my ears — it makes me agitated, anxious, and miserable.
+Putting me in a room full of outgoing people, where I feel obligated to make small talk, is like blasting loud music into my ears — it makes me agitated, anxious, and miserable.
 It’s not unusual for me to tune out.

-Instead, with my inner-circle friends, there’s an innate level of trust there that encourages us to have deep, honest, and meaningful conversations.
+Instead, with my inner-circle friends, there’s a level of trust that encourages us to have deep, honest, and meaningful conversations.

-I’ve spent the last few years working through some very difficult times and these friends have been the ones I cling to when I’m struggling — and vice-versa.
-We’ll lean on each other and support each other through good times and bad.
+I’ve spent the last few years working through some difficult times, and these friends have been the ones I cling to when I’m struggling, and vice-versa.
+We lean on each other and support each other through good times and the bad.

-Growing Up, I Felt Pressured By Society to Be ‘Social’ and ‘Popular’
+Growing Up, I Felt Pressured to Be Social and Popular

-As we grow up, many of us are told that being social equals being popular and that being popular equals success.
-So we try to live up to society’s expectations: We form big groups of friends and exhaust ourselves with endless social engagements in big groups of people (some of whom we barely know).
+As we grow up, many of us are told that being social equals with being popular, and that being popular equals success.
+So we try to live up to society’s expectations: We form big groups of friends and exhaust ourselves with endless social engagements.

-And it’s not like introverts don’t like parties; we can do them sometimes, when we’re in the right mood, or when we have a really good reason to attend.
-We’d just prefer a small gathering with our inner-circle friends … or one friend … or no friends (but a book or our favorite TV show instead).
+It’s not necessarily true that introverts hate parties.
+We can do them sometimes, when we’re in the right mood, or when we have a good reason to attend one.
+We’d just prefer a small gathering with our inner-circle friends … or one friend … or no friends (and a book or our favorite TV show instead).

-Now, I Happily Accept My Inner Circle of Friends
+Now I Happily Accept My Small Circle of Friends

-As I get older, I feel I cross this fine line of not wanting to alienate people in my life, but also not wanting to spend lots of time or energy on anyone who I can’t see becoming a close friend.
+As I have gotten older, I have crossed this fine line of not wanting to alienate people in my life, but also not wanting to spend lots of time or energy on someone who I can’t see becoming a close friend.
 I feel my barometer for choosing friends has been perfected over the years — I know what kind of person will “get” me.
 Now I happily accept that I will probably always have a small circle of friends, and that’s perfect for me as an introvert.